Brennall/HFH-SRD/Chapter07.md

 ### Growing the Settlement

-As with a domain, the adventurer will make two die rolls of 1d10 per 1,000 families in the urban settlement each month to determine the change in the settlement’s population.
-So long as the character actively adventures at least once per month and keeps his urban settlement secure from threats, the settlement’s population will grow by an additional amount each month from immigration, using the Domain Population Growth table.
+As with a domain, the adventurer will make two die rolls of 1d10 per 1,000 families in the urban settlement each month to determine the change in the settlement's population.
+So long as the character actively adventures at least once per month and keeps his urban settlement secure from threats, the settlement's population will grow by an additional amount each month from immigration, using the Domain Population Growth table.

-Unlike domains, the limits of an urban settlement’s growth are not based the available land.
+Unlike domains, the limits of an urban settlement's growth are not based the available land.
 Instead, the limits are based on the extent of urban investment.
 Initially, the urban settlement is limited to less than 250 families.
 When the Total Investment shown on the table below is reached, the urban settlement expands to accommodate a greater maximum.

 By spending more gold pieces on roads, aqueducts, sewers, marketplaces, walls, and other infrastructure, the adventurer can increase the maximum population size of the urban settlement.
 In addition to increasing the maximum population, urban investment also attracts new residents.
 For every 1,000gp spent on investments in a month, the settlement will attract 1d10 new urban families.